-Pure Storage, Inc. (PSTG) CEO Charlie Giancarlo on Q1 2021 Results - Earnings Call Transcript

 Kevan Krysler

 Thanks, Charlie.
 Yes.
 In specific to deferred revenue, we're pleased with really both our sequential and year-over-year deferred revenue growth.
 As a reminder, sequentially, we're coming off the seasonally highest quarter, which would be Q4.
-So that's going to have some impact when you're looking at deferred revenue sequentially.
-But you are correct, as well that as we're growing our subscription offerings, there's an off balance sheet component.
-It's also growing, that's included in RPO.
-And that's going to have an impact as well.
+So that's going to have some impact when you're looking at deferred revenue sequentially, but you are correct, as well that as we're growing our subscription offerings, there's an off-balance-sheet component that’s also growing that's included in RPO, and that's going to have an impact as well.

 Operator